pdrolopes/ya_bike_bot/README.md

 * Organize to be more rusty like
 * Show walking distance and time to stations.
 * Translate
-* Add warn button on empty stations message so that user can get notified in case the stations has any new bikes
 * Check message on different citys